rackerlabs/docs-cloud-servers/rst/devguide/limits.rst

 You can do a **GET** on the /limits resource on a Cloud Servers endpoint to discover the limits for your account.

-For an example of this operation, see :ref:`Limits operations <api-operations-used-limits>`.
+For an example of this operation, see :ref:`Limits operations <api-operations-svr-misc>`.